Halong Bay vs Ninh Binh: 5 Reasons We Chose the Latter as Our Day Trip from Hanoi

 That was my decision because my main goal was to make my Northern Vietnam trip a refreshing escape.

+Actually, I was not alone on that trip.
+My friend was with me for most of it.
 And it was our agreement to make our trip a getaway that would not stress us out further.
 The trip should make us feel relieved.
 It should prepare us to face more tough days when we got back to our jobs.

 Because of that, we thought, as much as possible, we must avoid busy destinations.
 You know, those super famous attractions where there are long lines and overcrowding.